axsh/wakame-vdc/vmapp/windows-image-build/README.md

 The `windows-image-smoke-test.sh` script provides an automatic download feature that is convenient for Jenkins.
-Instead of manually putting the files in the directory, put the required files in an Amazon S3 bucket and the following:
+Instead of manually putting the files in the directory, put the required files in an Amazon S3 bucket and do the following:

   * Create a `~/.s3cfg` that gives enough permissions to access the bucket.
   * In the shell do: export S3URL=s3://a.b.c.d/the/path/to/the/iso/files